tomjoht/tomjoht.github.io/_posts/2015/9/2015-09-30-can-i-learn-a-living-blogging.md

 categories:
 - blogging
 keywords: blogging revenue, making money
-summary: "Although you can't earn much direct revenue from blogging, writing a professional blog can be brand you as an expert about your blog's focus.
+summary: "Although you can't earn much direct revenue from blogging, writing a professional blog can be brand you as an expert in a specific field.
 This can open doors for you professionally."
 ---

 A reader asks,